flakey5/architect/README.md

     * In these files you are capable of accessing all variables you defined in your Architect Manifest.
  * Commit to a Git repository and you're done!

+## Compiling
+Architect is a .NET 6 console application.
+Just open the solution (located in `src/`) and build just like you normally would in Visual Studio 2022.

 ## TODO
  * Make Git commands cross platform / replace created processes with a library